On this page we provide you answers and questions all about the hard- and software product portfolio.

 It has to be considered that CODESYS always reads back the real-time-clock for timestamps when using system functions.

 The offset of the configured time zone has to be added manually by the programmer.
-To set a timezone, select the required timezone from the dropdownlist and and save the changes via the Button „Change Timezone“.
+To set a time zone, first set the current UTC time under time zone UTC and save.
+Then select the desired zone from the drop-down list and save the setting with the "Change Timezone" button.
 The plc does not have to be rebooted.

 In the VNC menu you can change the resolution and the color depth on the plc.
 These setting can only be found on Berghof Ethernet Controllers (EC/ECC).
 You select the required value for resoluation and colodepth out of the dropdownlist and save the changes via the Button „Change“.